 - What would be the reputational damage of this data being leaked?

 The first step is to identify assets to evaluate and determine the scope of the assessment.
 This will allow you to prioritize which assets to assess.
-You may not want to perform an assessment on every building, employee, electronic data, trade secret, vehicle, and piece of office equipment.
+You may only want to assess some buildings, employees, electronic data, trade secrets, vehicles, and office equipment.
 Remember, not all assets have the same value.

 You need to work with business users and management to create a list of all valuable assets.
 For each asset, gather the following information where applicable: